Justice League: Crisis on Infinite Earths: Part Two

 When Krypton was destroyed, (Note: As depicted in Legion of Super-Heroes (2023).)
-Kara Zor-El's escape pod hit the Monitor's Satellite.
-Reluctantly at first, the Monitor rescued and took her in, feeding and educating her.
+Kara Zor-El's escape pod hit Novu's Satellite.
+Reluctantly at first, Novu rescued and educated her as his companion.
 When it became clear that Kara had lost her memory, he decided not to tell her of her home world's fate.
-Eventually, Kara discovered her escape pod in the Satellite's hangar and learned of her planet's demise.
-Enraged at the Monitor for refusing to prevent Krypton's destruction and withholding the truth, she goaded him to reveal that her cousin Kal-El was alive on Earth, prompting her to find him.
-The Monitor continued to observe her, including her training with the Legion of Super-Heroes.
-When Kara, now Supergirl, returned to Earth in search of Superman and Batman, the Monitor approached her to help him prevent the anti-matter wave from destroying reality.
-He then gifted her some of his power, transforming her into Harbinger and sending her to gather the heroes.
+Eventually, Kara found the escape pod in storage and learned the truth.
+Enraged at Novu for refusing to prevent Krypton's destruction and deceiving her, she goaded him to reveal that her cousin Kal-El was alive on Earth, prompting her to find him.
+Novu continued to observe her, including her training with the Legion of Super-Heroes.
+When Kara, now Supergirl, returned to Earth in search of Superman and Batman, Novu used their shared past to convince her to help him.
+Absorbing a portion of his power, Kara assumed the form of Harbinger to gather various heroes and bring them to the Satellite.

-Years before on Earth-2, Psycho-Pirate interrogated a codebreaker, his Earth's Doctor Fate.
+Years before on Earth-Two, Psycho-Pirate interrogated a codebreaker, his Earth's Doctor Fate.
 To get Fate to talk, he explained his background.
 Believing that Psycho-Pirate had a role to play in the Crisis, Doctor Fate gave him the ability to travel between universes.
-After his plan to use the Atlanteans to attack the United States under the alias of Advisor failed, (Note: As depicted in Justice Society: World War II (2021).) he used his new ability to leave Earth-2 and escape capture by Earth-1's Flash.
-He traveled the multiverse, trying and failing to take over various Earths, before being recruited by Harbinger and brought to the Satellite with the heroes.
+After the plan of his, under the alias of Advisor, to use the Atlanteans to attack the United States failed, (Note: As depicted in Justice Society: World War II (2021).)
+Psycho-Pirate used his new ability to leave Earth-Two and escape capture by Earth-One's Flash.
+Psycho-Pirate then traveled the multiverse, trying and failing to take over various Earths, before being recruited by Harbinger and brought to the Satellite with the heroes.